-On January 16, 2004, the Company sold 430 Rozzi Place, an industrial property totaling 20,000 net rentable square feet located in South San Francisco, California for net cash proceeds of approximately \$2.4 million, resulting in a gain on sale of approximately \$0.7 million (net of minority interest share of approximately \$1.5 million).
+On January 16, 2004, the Company sold 430 Rozzi Place, an industrial property totaling 20,000 net rentable square feet located in South San Francisco, California for net cash proceeds of approximately \$2.4 million, resulting in a gain on sale of approximately \$0.5 million (net of minority interests share of approximately \$1.7 million).
 The Company had a 35.7% interest in this property, which was consolidated in the Company's financial statements due to the Company's unilateral control.
 This property has been categorized as discontinued operations in the accompanying Consolidated Statements of Operations.

-On February 4, 2004, the Company sold Hilltop Office Center, comprised of nine office/technical properties totaling approximately 143,000 net rentable square feet located in South San Francisco, California for net cash proceeds of approximately \$11.6 million and the assumption by the buyer of the mortgage debt on the properties totaling \$5.2 million, resulting in a gain on sale of approximately \$8.2 million (net of minority interest share of approximately \$7.3 million).
+On February 4, 2004, the Company sold Hilltop Office Center, comprised of nine office/technical properties totaling approximately 143,000 net rentable square feet located in South San Francisco, California for net cash proceeds of approximately \$11.6 million and the assumption by the buyer of the mortgage debt on the properties totaling \$5.2 million, resulting in a gain on sale of approximately \$6.8 million (net of minority interests share of approximately \$8.7 million).
 The Company had a 35.7% interest in these properties, which were consolidated in the Company's financial statements due to the Company's unilateral control.
 Due to the Company's continuing involvement in the management of the properties after the sale, the Company has not categorized these properties as discontinued operations in the accompanying Consolidated Statements of Operations.

-On February 10, 2004, the Company sold Sugarland Business Park-Building Two, an office/technical property totaling 59,000 net rentable square feet located in Herndon, Virginia for net cash proceeds of approximately \$6.8 million, resulting in a gain on sale of approximately \$2.4 million.
+On February 10, 2004, the Company sold Sugarland Business Park - Building Two, an office/technical property totaling 59,000 net rentable square feet located in Herndon, Virginia for net cash proceeds of approximately \$6.8 million, resulting in a gain on sale of approximately \$2.0 million (net of minority interest share of approximately \$0.4 million).
 This property has been categorized as discontinued operations in the accompanying Consolidated Statements of Operations.

-On April 1, 2004, the Company sold Decoverly Two, Three, Six and Seven, located in Rockville, Maryland, for aggregate net cash proceeds of \$41.2 million, resulting in a gain on sale of approximately \$11.5 million.
+On April 1, 2004, the Company sold Decoverly Two, Three, Six and Seven, located in Rockville, Maryland, for aggregate net cash proceeds of \$41.2 million, resulting in a gain on sale of approximately \$9.4 million (net of minority interest share of approximately \$2.0 million).
 The properties consist of two Class A office properties totaling approximately 155,000 net rentable square feet and two land parcels, one of which is subject to a ground lease.

-On April 1, 2004, the Company sold The Arboretum, a Class A office property totaling approximately 96,000 net rentable square feet located in Reston, Virginia, for net cash proceeds of \$21.1 million, resulting in a gain on sale of approximately \$8.1 million.
+On April 1, 2004, the Company sold The Arboretum, a Class A office property totaling approximately 96,000 net rentable square feet located in Reston, Virginia, for net cash proceeds of \$21.1 million, resulting in a gain on sale of approximately \$6.6 million (net of minority interest share of approximately \$1.4 million).
 This property has been categorized as discontinued operations in the accompanying Consolidated Statements of Operations.

-On May 21, 2004, the Company sold 38 Cabot Boulevard, an industrial property totaling 161,000 net rentable square feet located in Langhorne, Pennsylvania, for net cash proceeds of approximately \$5.5 million, resulting in a gain on sale of approximately \$4.3 million.
+On May 21, 2004, the Company sold 38 Cabot Boulevard, an industrial property totaling 161,000 net rentable square feet located in Langhorne, Pennsylvania, for net cash proceeds of approximately \$5.5 million, resulting in a gain on sale of approximately \$3.5 million (net of minority interest share of approximately \$0.7 million).
 This property has been categorized as discontinued operations in the accompanying Consolidated Statements of Operations.

-On June 10, 2004, the Company sold a parcel of land at Burlington Mall Road located in Burlington, Massachusetts for net cash proceeds of approximately \$1.9 million, resulting in a gain on sale of approximately \$1.7 million.
+On June 10, 2004, the Company sold a parcel of land at Burlington Mall Road located in Burlington, Massachusetts for net cash proceeds of approximately \$1.9 million, resulting in a gain on sale of approximately \$1.4 million (net of minority interest share of approximately \$0.3 million).
 This property has not been categorized as discontinued operations in the accompanying Consolidated Statements of Operations.